responsAbility and ESG

 (E) ENVIRONMENTAL CRITERIA

 Environmental criteria are used to evaluate how a company performs as a steward of the natural environment.
-Companies are expected to conduct an environmental impact assessment to identify risks linked to the loss of biodiversity, the emission of greenhouse gases, the degradation of water quality and air quality, etc
+Companies are expected to identify and manage risks linked to the loss of biodiversity, the emission of greenhouse gases, the degradation of water quality and air quality, etc.

 (S) SOCIAL CRITERIA